DerekHJH/derekhjh.github.io/_pages/about.md

   - /about.html
 ---

 Hooray~ you caught me!
-I am Junhao Hu, a first-year Ph.D. student at [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Tao Xie](https://taoxiease.github.io/).
+I am Junhao Hu, a second-year Ph.D. student at [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Tao Xie](https://taoxiease.github.io/).

 My research is in the intersection of programming language, software engineering and machine learning.
 Specifically, I am currently focusing on AI-assisted code generation and testing/optimization of deep learning compilers.
 If you are also interested in those topics and want to work something out together, please do not hesitate to contact me.